FeiyuDuan/Splunk_ActiveDirectory_PfSense_and_IDS_HomeLab/README.md

 Deploy Security Onion to monitor network traffic and detect intrusions.
 Analyze responses to simulated attacks and collect data for further investigation, enhancing the overall security posture of the environment.

 ---

-## **Conclusion**

-This project allows me to combine both offensive and defensive security practices in one setup.
-By building this environment, I’ve gained deeper insights into managing an enterprise-level Active Directory infrastructure and performing red team operations.
-It’s been an incredibly rewarding experience to see both sides of security—how attacks are executed and how they’re detected and mitigated.

-Thank you for checking out my project!
-Feel free to reach out if you have any questions or suggestions.

----